Chadli Bendjedid: Post-presidency life

 Bendjedid was put under house arrest in Oran but freed in 1999 after the rise to the presidency of Abdelaziz Bouteflika.
 In a 2002 interview, he revealed his willingness to accept the results of the 1991 poll and work with the FIS while avoiding their takeover of all government institutions.
 He believed the constitution gave him the power to do so, but he failed to win over the support of the military establishment.

 He returned to the public eye in late 2008 when he gave a controversial speech at a conference in Al-Tarif, his hometown.
 The publication of his memoirs was announced on 1 November 2012, coinciding with the 58th anniversary of the outbreak of the War of National Liberation.

 Illness and death

-Bendjedid was hospitalized in Paris in January 2012 for cancer treatment and returned to hospital again in May and October 2012.
+Bendjedid was hospitalised in Paris in January 2012 for cancer treatment and returned to hospital again in May and October 2012.
 On 3 October 2012, Bendjedid was admitted to the intensive care unit of a military hospital in Ain-Naadja in Algiers.
 State-run media announced that he died of cancer on 6 October 2012.
 He was buried at the El Alia Cemetery.